applied-systems-biology/jipipe-website/README.md

 See the LICENSE file provided with the code for the full license.

 # Editing the website

+The HTML documentation for the JSON schemas was generated with https://github.com/bootprint/bootprint-json-schema

 The website is built using [Hugo](https://gohugo.io/) that builds the final website into the `docs` folder.
 Use following command to obtain the website source: